 This content should not be construed as legal or tax advice.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.

-We’re just into 2019, and that means it’s time to reevaluate strategies for your eCommerce business if it’s going to survive and grow.
+We’re just into the new year, and that means it’s time to reevaluate strategies for your eCommerce business if it’s going to survive and grow.
 As a business owner, that also means making changes to how you spend and make money to optimize your business for tax purposes — and thanks to the massive set of changes that went into effect for the tax year 2018, that might mean updating your strategy when it comes to eCommerce taxes.

 So what are the most important tax changes eCommerce owners should be paying attention to?